 Some examples of Ruth’s regular work includes:

-- Conducting hearings and appeals before administrative tribunals and at all levels of Court in the province;
+- Conducting hearings and appeals before administrative tribunals, labour arbitrators, and at all levels of Court in the province;

 - Structuring successful hires and terminations, and defending against employment claims;